fabioanza/COVID19_Italy/README.md

 # COVID19_ITA
-Data analysis on the Coronavirus epidemic that is happening in Italy
+Data analysis on the Coronavirus epidemic that is happening in Italy - Comments and suggestions are more than welcome!

 The source of the the data will be the website http://opendatadpc.maps.arcgis.com/apps/opsdashboard/index.html#/b0c68bce2cce478eaac82fe38d4138b1